zlfn/Razerblade2020-Hackintosh/README.md

 EFI folder based on [steelbrain's hackintosh guide](https://github.com/steelbrain/razer-blade-17-pro-2020-hackintosh) ;)<br>
 (I modified little bit that repository for bigsur)

 sorry for awkward English!
-If you are good at Korean, plz read [korean guide](README_KR.md) instead (작성중이니까 기다려주세여) lol
+If you are good at Korean, plz read [Korean guide](README_KR.md) instead (작성중이니까 기다려주세여) lol

 ## What will work
 * 144Hz display (I don't know about 300Hz but I think it will work)